 What about non-nano zinc oxide?

 The best “active ingredient” (which is to say U.V. blocking ingredient) alternative to those toxic, unpronounceables is zinc oxide.
-More specifically, as mentioned above, non nano zinc oxide.

 This is zinc oxide in its purest form, the closest in which it is found in nature.